Hyperscale Application Delivery

 7050 series supports Direct Server Return.
 The load balancer in the forwarding path does not do NAT.
 Implementation includes configuring VIP on the load balancer’s outside IP and the internal servers’ loopback.
 It is essential not to configure the same IP address on server LAN interfaces, as ARP replies will clash.
 The load balancer sends the packet unmodified to the server, and the server sends it straight to the client.

-Requires layer 2 between the load balancer and servers; load balancer needs to use MAC address between the load balancer and servers.
+It requires layer 2 between the load balancer and servers; the load balancer needs to use a MAC address between the load balancer and servers.
 It is possible to use IP called Direct Server Return IP-in-IP.
 Requires any layer 3 connectivity between the load balancer and servers.

 Arista 7050 IP-in-IP Tunnel supports essential load balancing, so one can save the cost of not buying an external load-balancing device.
 However, it’s a scaled-down model, and you don’t get the advanced features you might have with Citrix or F5 load balancers.